 Non-Residential inventory data also included agricultural, commercial, industrial, and public buildings.
-Over 101,004 non-residential building footprints were gathered for the Lower Rio Grande Planning Region, and an estimated 54 percent of these buildings are exposed to flooding.
-An associated population of over 54,590 is estimated to be at risk of flooding.
-Figure 2.12 and Figure 2.13 shows the total estimated number of non-residential structures by county exposed to the existing floodplain quilt, and Hidalgo and Cameron counties have the highest numbers.
+Over 50,619 non-residential building footprints were gathered for the Lower Rio Grande Planning Region, and an estimated 51 percent of these buildings are exposed to flooding during a 1% annual chance rain event.
+Figure 2.12 and Figure 2.13 shows the total estimated number of non-residential structures by county exposed to the existing floodplain quilt.
+Hidalgo and Cameron counties have the highest numbers of non-residential properties exposed to flooding within the region.